Itz-Ashlynn/LLM-BOT/README.md

 ---

-## 📌 Step 3: Configure Environment Variables
+## 📌 Step 3: Configure Variables

-Define the required environment variables in your Cloudflare Worker:
+Define the required variables in your Cloudflare Worker:

 ```env
 TELEGRAM_TOKEN=your-bot-token